-Students will have an opportunity to try on different sizes and to order uniform(s).
+School approved vendor(s) will have required uniforms available to order.
 When choosing uniform size and style it is important to remember that pants must be hemmed as to not drag on the floor/ground and skirts length no shorter than top of knee.
 Lab coats must be thigh-length and able to be buttoned closed easily.
 Please contact the School of Nursing Administrative Assistant for current information about ordering uniforms.
 Students may be able to wear a white long sleeve shirt under the navy uniform top in some clinical areas, but not in others.
 Different nursing courses may have other requirements.
 Check with clinical faculty.